ralfwenske/dca/README.md

   - Total invested, ROI, current value, and total BTC accumulated.
   - Dynamic summary showing investment period and frequency.
 - **About Modal:**
-  - Clickable "About DCA" popup with a plain-language explanation (in English and German).
+  - Clickable "About DCA" popup with a plain-language explanation, fully translated in all supported languages.

 ## How It Works: Data Flow